keldaanCommunity/pokemonAutoChess/changelog/patch-3.7.md

 # Bugfix

 - Bot Builder creation: remove the "bench" line
+- Spectral Thief ability now correctly steals the target's stats
+- Fixed pokemons with missing animations not being highlighted in shop

 # UI
 - Lots of pokemons animations did change.
 Based on the collaborative work of many people (thanks to RedPandersBear)